Big corn-fed mallards and many other types of birds await you at the Burbank Slough.

 Planning to Hunt McNary

 On the day of the hunt, drive to check check station at least 2 hours before legal hunting time, which will be published in the State of Washington game regulations for that year.
 You check in, select your blind according to your pick number and then off you go!
-Remember there is a limit of 25 shells that you can take to the blind and they will check occasionally.
+They used to limit you to 25 shells, but that regulation has been removed.
+Bring a couple of boxes if you can’t shoot.
 Be sure to check the regulations and maps (McNary Fee Hunt Unit) for up-to-date information on regs, fees, and blind locations.

 The fee hunt unit is on the North/South arm of the Burbank Slough and has about 27 blinds, a mixture of steel scaffold blinds, stakes in the ground, and field blinds.
-It’s open for hunting by lottery, which is held in September, or standby.
-I’ve only been here on Saturdays and had a lottery pick but you’re almost guaranteed a blind, even on standby, due to no-shows (although it gets busier every year!).
+I’ve only been here on both Saturdays and Sundays and had a lottery pick but you’re almost guaranteed a blind, even on standby, due to no-shows, although it gets busier every year!
+I’m starting to see more regulars from the West side of the state showing up here, too.

-You’ll find the more popular blinds (ones I’ve visited are 6, 15, 16, and 17) brushed up reasonably well, which is needed now that they mow the tules down – for fire prevention I assume.
+You’ll find the blinds brushed up reasonably well, which is needed now that they mow the tules down – for fire prevention I assume.
 The only staked blind I hunted was blind 10, a royal pain of an island blind.
 Certainly some are preferred and almost always hunted, including 1, 4, 6, 15, 17, 21, but there’s probably not a bad blind in the place if conditions are right.
 I’ve been here on an opening day and during peak migration and while opening day gave us plenty of opportunities, November-January migrations offer a constant flow of ducks.

 Another nice thing about McNary is the wide variety of ducks found on the slough.
 On the final day of the season in 2015 our straps contained mallard, pintail, teal, widgeon, ringneck, scaup, and canvasback (we passed on the shovelers).
 You could try to bag just fat drake mallards if you’re patient, or you could bag whatever dropped in your spread and call it an early day.
 While I’ve never been skunked here, not all days are blue-birds.
 Afternoons can slow down and Sundays are generally worse than Saturdays due to pressure.
 However, if you catch it on the cusp of weather or when much of the small water is frozen throughout much of the rest of the state you’re in for a great day.